No-Bake Cheesecake

 This post may contain affiliate links.
 I earn a commission from qualified purchases.
 Please read our Privacy policy here.

-- Graham crackers: if you don’t have graham crackers where you live, you can use digestive biscuits.
+- Graham crackers: if you don’t have graham crackers, you can use digestive biscuits or other light cookies.

-- Cream cheese: use full-fat cream cheese, from a block, not the spreadable kind.
+- Cream cheese: use full-fat cream cheese, from a block, not the spreadable kind, for the best texture and structure.
+Make sure it’s room temperature.
+You don’t want big chunks of cream cheese.

-Mix the brown sugar with the graham cracker crumbs.
-Then add the melted butter and stir.
+Next, mix the brown sugar with the graham cracker crumbs.
+I then add the melted butter and pulse.

 Place the pan with the crust in the freezer for 15 minutes, while you make the cheesecake batter.

-To make the No-Bake Cheesecake Filling, start by beating the room temperature full-fat cream cheese with a mixer.
+To make the No-Bake Cheesecake Filling, start by beating the room temperature full-fat cream cheese with a mixer in a fresh bowl.
+Beat for 2 minutes at medium speed.
+I always make sure the cream cheese is room temperature before I start so that it incorporates evenly.

 Then, add the powdered sugar, lemon juice, sour cream, and vanilla.
 Beat for another 2 minutes until combined.
-Remember to scrape the sides of the bowl in between.
+Remember to scrape the sides of the bowl frequently.

-Place the cheesecake in the refrigerator.
-Chilling time should be at least 6 hours, preferably overnight.
+Place the cheesecake in the refrigerator and chill at least 6 hours, preferably overnight.

-Here are some other suggestions of toppings for the cheesecake:
+Here are some other suggestions for topping the cheesecake once it’s done chilling:

 - Fresh berries and fruits such as strawberries, blueberries, cherries, raspberries, blackberries